Semyon Ignatiev: Later career

 In February 1954, Ignatiev was reappointed to the post of First secretary in the Bashkir republic, which he had held ten years earlier.
 In June 1957-October 1960, he was head of the communist party in Tatarstan.
 Tatar historian credit him with having lobbied Moscow in 1958 to revive the Tatar language.
-According to one historian, Rimzil Valeyev "no other party leader cared for the Tatar language and culture as fundamentally and effectively as Ignatiev did in 1957-1960" - partly because no other party official in Tatarstan had Ignatiev's experience of high level politics in Moscow.
+According to one historian, Rimzil Valeyev "no other party leader cared for the Tatar language and culture as fundamentally and effectively as Ignatiev did in 1957–1960"—partly because no other party official in Tatarstan had Ignatiev's experience of high level politics in Moscow.

-Ignatiev retired "for health reasons" at the age of 55.
+Ignatiev retired "for health reasons" in 1961.
 He died of natural causes in 1983 and was buried in the Novodevichy Cemetery in Moscow, along with many members of the Soviet elite.